biafrancoff/biafrancoff/README.md

-# Hi there, I'm Beatriz Franco — a 19-year-old
+# Hi there, I'm Beatriz Franco

-I'm a Statistics student at Universidade Federal Fluminense (UFF), Brazil, currently in the 3rd period of the course.
+I'm a 19-year-old student studying Statistics at the Universidade Federal Fluminense (UFF), Brazil, currently in the 3rd semester of the course.
-I'm a dedicated and curious student, always looking to grow in the field of technology and expand my knowledge.
+I'm a dedicated and curious student, always looking to grow in the technology area and expand my knowledge.
-Outside the world of code, I love watching movies and playing sports.
+Outside of the world of programming, I love watching movies and playing sports.
 ---

 ## Tools & Languages